RihGO4/Beyond-the-Menu-Mapping-Restaurant-Success-in-India-s-IT-Capital/README.md

 ---

 ## Data Context
-The dataset utilized contains records for over 12,000+ restaurants across Bengaluru.
+The dataset, consisting of a 500mb csv file, utilized contains records for over 12,000+ restaurants across Bengaluru.
 It includes critical variables such as location, cuisine types, average cost for two, aggregate ratings, and service availability.
 Through a rigorous cleaning pipeline, this raw data was transformed into a structured format suitable for advanced statistical visualization and strategic inference.

 ## The "Value Score" Metric
 A core highlight of this project is the introduction of a custom business metric: